Team2168/2018_Offseason_Project/README.md

 - 1 Spark Motor controller for intake roller
 - 1 Double Solenoid to extend/retract the intake
 - 1 Digital Input - Hall effect sensor - that indicates when the intake is in the retracted position. (this will be used to interlock gear manipulator actuation)
-- 1 Analog Input - SHARP IR sensors to detect ball presence (TBD - I don't think there's going to be a reason to know if we're intaking balls or not).

 ### Gear Intake/Manipulator
 - 1 Spark Motor Controller for intaking a gear